Baker-IGM/IGME-110/exercises/imageOptimizeExercise/imgOptExercise.md

 6. You now have access to the `Bitmap` option in the Mode Menu.
 This refers to the strictest definition of a bitmap, or a 1-bit color image, where each pixel in the image is mapped to one bit of information; on or off, white or black.

 7. Change the Mode to `Bitmap`.
-Set the output resolution to `96ppi` and the diffusion method to `Diffusion Dither`.
+Set `Resolution - Output` to `96ppi` and `Method - Use` to `Diffusion Dither`.
 Try zooming in, so you can see the individual pixels.

 8. After viewing the results, open the History Window (`Window > History`).
 You will see a list of your modifications to the image.
 Return to the original `Open` version.
 The changes you made are all still listed, and you can go back to any of them.

 9. In the bottom left corner of the window, next to the zoom percentage, you should see `Doc:2.41M/2.41M`.
 The number on the left represents the printing size of the image--approximately the size of the saved, flattened file in Adobe Photoshop format.
 The number on the right indicates the file’s approximate size including layers and channels.

-10. Step forward through the history to look at the CMYK and then the Grayscale versions; how does the document size change for each of these?
+10. Step forward through the history to look at the `CMYK` and then the `Grayscale` versions; how does the document size change for each of these?

 11. Close this file.
 (You don’t need to save any changes.)
 We’re done with it.